-Strategic Aim: Advancing the mechanics of civil and structural engineering systems within the broader context of the design, construction and operation of sustainable infrastructure and the stewardship of Earth's resources and environment.
+Strategic Aim: Advancing the design, construction, and operation of civil and structural engineering systems within the broader context of sustainable and resilient infrastructure and the stewardship of Earth's resources and environment.

 The Civil Engineering (D) Division is led by Professor Simon Guest.
 The research topics explored within the Division aim to address issues, offer solutions and advance technology within the civil engineering sector.
 The Research Groups and Centres within the Division are the Laing O' Rourke Centre (LORC), Geotechnical and Environmental, Use Less, Structures, the Centre for Sustainable Development, the EPSRC Centre for Doctoral Training in Future Infrastructure and Built Environment (FIBE/CDT), the Centre for Smart Infrastructure and Construction (CSIC) and Digital Roads for the Future.

 To find out more about research and teaching in Civil Engineering please go to our divisional website.